copyright from:

 Intermediate property passing – In order to get state to any component we have to pass the values down through

-.
+inputs.
 This means we have many intermediate components passing state that it isn’t directly using or concerned about

 Inflexible refactoring – Because we’re passing

-down through the component tree, we’re introducing a coupling between parent and child components that often isn’t necessary.
+inputs down through the component tree, we’re introducing a coupling between parent and child components that often isn’t necessary.
 This makes it more difficult to put a child component somewhere else in the hierarchy because we have to change all of the new parents to pass the state

 State tree and DOM tree don’t match – The “shape” of our state often doesn’t match the “shape” of our view/component hierarchy.
 By passing all data through the component tree via

-we run into difficulties when we need to reference data in a far branch of the tree
+props we run into difficulties when we need to reference data in a far branch of the tree

 State throughout our app – If we manage state via components, it’s difficult to get a snapshot of the total state of our app.
 This can make it hard to know which component “owns” a particular bit of data, and which components are concerned about changes